Road Trip: Tampa to Boca Raton

 To New Memories

-Depending on traffic, the drive to Boca Raton from Tampa takes around 3.5 hours, but you'll miss out on some of Florida's best attractions if you make the trip without stopping.
-Instead, spend your time leisurely making your way south and make regular stops to see alligators, historical reenactments and sunsets so beautiful that you'll remember them long after the sun sets.
+Depending on traffic, the drive to Boca Raton from Tampa takes around 3.5 hours, but you'll miss out on some of Florida's best attractions if you make the road trip without stopping.
+Instead, leisurely make your way south and plan regular stops to see alligators, historical reenactments and sunsets so beautiful that you'll remember them long after the sun sets.
+It's time to hit the road!

 Joanna Tweedy is an award-winning travel writer and editor who lives in London.